ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/external_dependencies.rst

         - The users can then check if the data is missing/available on MARS/ECFS/ECPDS/disk, or if the suite can run without that specific data.

     As there are no rules on how many alerts/warnings tasks should be used, it will depend on how the suite runs, what KPIs are important, and how time-critical the suite is. \n
     These triggers and extra tasks are important tools for debugging tasks and monitoring the suite, specially in operations.
+More information on triggers and alerts can be found `here <https://ecflow.readthedocs.io/en/5.13.8/ug/user_manual/running_ecflow/triggers.html>`_.

 YMD
 ---